List of Lilo & Stitch characters: Lilo Pelekai

 Lilo's mother is depicted as kind and loving (and perhaps eccentric like her younger daughter), as well as an excellent hula dancer.
 She would placate her children by holding a family night, singing lullabies, and making up funny constellations.
 Lilo's father played the ukulele and was the one who coined the phrase ʻOhana means family, and family means nobody gets left behind or forgotten.
 Lilo loves and misses her parents very much; she keeps a picture of them under her pillow and initially would not allow Stitch to touch it.

 The development of Lilo's ʻohana (extended family) begins with the adoption of Stitch in Lilo & Stitch.
 Though Lilo technically owns Stitch by Hawaiian state law, the relationship between the two is more like siblings and best friends.
 By the end of the series, Lilo's extended ʻohana includes Nani, Jumba and Pleakley, David, Cobra Bubbles, the Grand Councilwoman, Victoria, Jumba's experiments, and Mertle.

 Lilo does not return as a main character in the Asian series Stitch! and Stitch & Ai.
 However, she appears as an adult in the third season of Stitch!.
+Lilo had gone to college and planned to meet Stitch on the beach when she returned, but when that day came, Nani was heavily pregnant and caused Lilo to be late.
+Stitch, for unknown reasons, was never aware of Nani's condition; when Lilo did not arrive at the time they planned, he thought she had forgotten about him.
+Before Lilo and her daughter leave Okinawa, Stitch arrives in time to see her again.
+They both have a happy reunion, she hugs him, promises to visit him again, and asks Stitch to take good care of his new family.
+She then gives Stitch his tiki necklace back before leaving.

 Lilo is one of the several Disney Animation characters who appear in the short film Once Upon a Studio gathering for a group photo.

 In the live-action film, Lilo is portrayed similarly to her animated counterpart, albeit with some notable changes.
-She gets expelled from her halau hula after shoving Mertle Edmonds off the stage during a recital, is familiar with the animal shelter where she adopts Stitch (whereas she hadn't visited there before in the original film), has a near-drowning experience after surfing with Nani and Stitch that leads to a hospital visit, saves Stitch from Jumba, and gets taken in by her next-door neighbors David Kawena and Tūtū after Nani relinquishes guardianship of her to pay for the hospital visit.
+She gets expelled from her halau hula after shoving Mertle Edmonds off the stage during a recital, is familiar with the animal shelter where she adopts Stitch (whereas she had not went there before in the original film), has a near-drowning experience after surfing with Nani and Stitch that leads to a hospital visit, saves Stitch from Jumba, and gets taken in by her next-door neighbors David Kawena and Tūtū after Nani relinquishes guardianship of her to pay for the hospital visit.